‘Higher-Order Metaphysics’ is a Leadership Fellowship awarded to Dr Nicholas Jones, by the by the Arts and Humanities Research Council (AHRC).

 Yet logical systems have been developed that permit inferences like that.
 The quantifiers in these systems are called higher-order quantifiers.
 The second Quinean doctrine says that these higher-order quantifiers are meaningless.
 These two doctrines together constitute a background framework in which much contemporary metaphysics is conducted.
 The framework transforms metaphysical questions about what exists into questions formulated with first-order quantifiers.

 An emerging consensus in philosophy of language and logic rejects the second Quinean doctrine.
 However, the motivations behind this consequences are highly technical and abstract field, and so have yet to be fully appreciated within mainstream metaphysics.
-The goal of Dr Jones’ Fellowship is to correct that.
+The goal of the Fellowship is to correct that.

 The Fellowship will host a series of workshops and conferences in Birmingham on topics at the intersection of metaphysics with higher-order logic, as well as an Early Career Conference in Theoretical Philosophy.
-The first workshop will take place in Birmingham on 13-14 December 2017, featuring presentations from leading academics from the universities of Sheffield, York and Birmingham on the topic of ‘Properties and Predication’.
+The first workshop took place in Birmingham on 13-14 December 2017, and featured presentations from leading academics from the universities of Sheffield, York and Birmingham on the topic of ‘Properties and Predication’.
+The second workshop, on “Relations, Unity, and Regress”, took place on 26-27 March 2018.
+The third workshop, on identity and quantification, will take place on 17-18 December 2018.